-With a Sophie Kinsella novel, you know what you are going to get: there’s a subtle moral message, a hunk, a charming heroine, goofy moments and the outcome we were all hoping for.
+You know what you are going to get with a Sophie Kinsella novel.
+There’s a subtle moral message, a hunk, a charming heroine, goofy moments and the outcome we were all hoping for.
 It’s on par with a good rom-com.
 Hence why I found myself searching for all and any books she had recently released.

 I realised at the end of this book though, that perhaps while Kinsella was still flexing her writing flair, I had perhaps moved on.

 I’ve got your number?

 What you learn as this story progresses is that no-one’s life is perfect, it only looks so from afar.
 It probably looks dreamy if you view it on Instagram, but real-life is rarely like that.
 I thought this book would focus more on the fake lives posted on Instagram.
 This was, after all, what I had been drawn to in the tagline.

 The story centres on Katie, a farmer’s daughter from Cornwall, who has headed to the big city to become a name in advertising.
 As the book title suggests, Katie’s life from the outside looks great, but the reality is different.
 In fact, she’s living on the breadline and sacrificing so much for a chance to better herself.

 When a series of events send her home to Cornwall and her family, Katie’s character grows and she learns to accept herself for who she really is.